fehlhabers/teashaped.dev/_posts/2023-06-XX-cop-lean-coffee.md

 ---
 layout: post
-title: "What you need to know to know about Community of Practices (CoP)"
+title: "What you need to know to know about CoP:s and Guilds"
 author: Kaj Fehlhaber
 date: 2023-06-16
 # cover_image: